robertbiswas/bootstrap4BH/README.md

-#Simple Web Form Template with Bootstrap 4
+#Simple Website with Bootstrap 4

-This is a simple web form template created with Bootstrap 4 alpha.
+This is a simple website created with Bootstrap 4 alpha.